News from FBC

 PREVIOUS COURSES OFFERED:

-- Sabbath – Sabbath is a twenty-four hour time period set aside to stop, rest, delight, and worship.
+Sabbath Course – Sabbath is a twenty-four hour time period set aside to stop, rest, delight, and worship.
 It is the best day of the week.
 In our era of chronic exhaustion, emotional unhealth, and spiritual stagnation, few things are more necessary than the recovery of this ancient practice.
-Eight weeks (four sessions in person).
+Four sessions.
 Prerequisite: Practicing the Way Course

-- Prayer Practice will help you learn to set aside dedicated time to intentionally be with God, in order to become like him and partner with him in the world.
+Prayer Course – The Prayer Practice will help you learn to set aside dedicated time to intentionally be with God, in order to become like him and partner with him in the world.
+Four sessions.
 Prerequisite: Practicing the Way Course

 - Fasting Practice is one of the most essential and powerful of all the practices of Jesus and, arguably, the single most neglected one in the modern, Western church.
 The Fasting Practice will train you in this ancient discipline, integrating your whole body into life with God.
 Prerequisite: Practicing the Way Course